cjuang/NASA-landslides-PMM/README.md

 The website can be accessed at https://landslides.nasa.gov or https://pmm.nasa.gov/landslides/index.html.

 # developer
 Caroline Juang, Science Systems and Applications, Inc./NASA GSFC.
-For questions, email caroline.juang@nasa.gov
+(2018-2019)